On the ultraviolet finiteness of parity-preserving $U(1) \times U(1)$ massive QED$_3$: The unitarity condition: in search for anomalies

-The Wess-Zumino consistency condition (\ref{breakcond1}) is indeed a cohomology problem in the sector of ghost number one.
-Consequently, its solution can always be written as a sum of a trivial cocycle $\cs_{\G^{(0)}}{\wh\D}^{(0)}$, where ${\wh\D}^{(0)}$ has ghost number zero, and of nontrivial elements ${\wh\D}^{(1)}$ lying in the cohomology of $\cs_{\G^{(0)}}$ (\ref{slavnovlin}) in the sector of ghost number one: \be \D^{(1)} = {\wh\D}^{(1)} + \cs_{\G^{(0)}}{\wh\D}^{(0)}~, \ee reminding that the Slavnov-Taylor quantum breaking $\D^{(1)}$ (\ref{breaksplit}) has to satisfy the conditions imposed by (\ref{breakcond1}) and (\ref{breakcond5}).
-It should be highlighted that the trivial cocycle $\cs_{\G^{(0)}}{\wh\D}^{(0)}$ can be absorbed order by order into the vertex functional $\G$, namely $\cs_{\G^{(0)}}(\G-{\wh\D}^{(0)}) = {\wh\D}^{(1)} + {\co}(\hbar \D^{(1)})$, as a noninvariant integrated local counterterm, $-{\wh\D}^{(0)}$.
+Recalling again the Slavnov-Taylor condition (\ref{stabcond1}) satisfied by the counterterm (\ref{finalcount}), which is indeed a cohomology problem in the sector of ghost number zero, similarly in the sector of ghost number one, the cohomology problem is represented by Wess-Zumino consistency condition (\ref{breakcond1}).
+As a matter of fact, a general solution to the cohomology problem (\ref{breakcond1}) can ever be expressed as a sum of a trivial cocycle $\cs_{\G^{(0)}}{\wh\D}^{(0)}$, where ${\wh\D}^{(0)}$ has ghost number zero, and of nontrivial elements possessing ghost number one, ${\wh\D}^{(1)}$, lying in the cohomology of $\cs_{\G^{(0)}}$ (\ref{slavnovlin}): \be \D^{(1)} = {\wh\D}^{(1)} + \cs_{\G^{(0)}}{\wh\D}^{(0)}~, \ee reminding that the Slavnov-Taylor quantum breaking $\D^{(1)}$ (\ref{breaksplit}) has to fulfill the constraints (\ref{breakcond1}) and (\ref{breakcond5}).
+It should be highlighted that the trivial cocycle $\cs_{\G^{(0)}}{\wh\D}^{(0)}$ can be incorporated order by order into the vertex functional $\G$, namely $\cs_{\G^{(0)}}(\G-{\wh\D}^{(0)}) = {\wh\D}^{(1)} + {\co}(\hbar \D^{(1)})$, as a non invariant integrated local counterterm, $-{\wh\D}^{(0)}$ -- a vanishing ghost number local field integrated polynomial.
 The linearized Slavnov-Taylor operator $\cs_{\G^{(0)}}$ (\ref{slavnovlin}) in combination with the Slavnov-Taylor quantum identity ({\ref{slavnovbreak}) results that the breaking $\D^{(1)}$ exhibits UV dimension bounded by $d\le{7\over2}$.
-Nevertheless, being an effect of radiative corrections, the insertion $\D^{(1)}$ possesses a factor, $e^2$, $g^2$ or $eg$, at least, hence its effective UV dimension turns out to be bounded by $d\le{5\over2}$.
+It shall be stressed that since the insertion $\D^{(1)}$ stems from radiative corrections, it possesses a factor, $e^2$, $g^2$ or $eg$, at least, hence its effective UV dimension turns out to be bounded by $d\le{5\over2}$.